The Boots Desk

 DREAM PAIRS Block Heel Ankle Boot

-The honest $60 boot.
+The honest budget boot.
 Faux-leather upper, 2" block heel, round toe, side zip.
-Won’t last more than a year of daily wear and doesn’t pretend to, but at this price that’s the right math.
-Surprisingly cushioned insole for the price.
+It is not built like a long-term daily leather boot, but at this price that is the trade-off.
+Check the current insole and return details before buying.
 Works as the backup boot when your primary pair is at the cobbler, or as the starter boot before committing to a $200+ pair.

 Best for